confirmordeny/first-sector-data-sets/prominence/README.md

 # Prominence
-Tools to help identify people holding prominent roles within organisations.
+Set of tools to help identify people holding prominent roles within organisations.
 Started in June 2025.

 ## List of files